Process Improvement Advisory Team (PIAT)

 - Mary Kate Martin, student office associate (team administrator)

-Workgroups are being formed to work on spend analytics, with a goal of improving cost savings, efficiencies, products and services, and sustainability.
+Workgroups are being formed to work on spend analytics, with a goal of find opportunities for revenue generation, cost savings, cost avoidance and efficiency.

 Information Technology | led by Kent Gerberich, chief information officer and director of LTS

 Marketing | led by MJ Brukardt, chancellor's chief of staff and executive director of marketing & planning

 Office Supplies & Furniture | led by Lily Strehlow, sustainability specialist

 Vehicles, Ground Transportation & Energy | led by Brian Drollinger, director of risk management, safety & sustainability

 Clothing | led by Roberta Christensen, assistant director of business & finance, University Centers